emmanuelw21/gridworm/SECURITY.md

 If you discover any security vulnerabilities in Gridworm, please submit a confidential report directly to:

-**Security Contact:** emmanuelwhyte[at]yourdomain.com
+**Security Contact:** art@emmanuelwhyte.com

-We will investigate all legitimate reports promptly.
+I will investigate all legitimate reports promptly.